proofrock/fileway/README.md

 This section expands on the previous, to explain how to set up `fileconduit` in a proper architecture.
 It assumes a certain familiarity with `docker`, we won't explain all the concepts involved.

+A multi-arch docker image (AMD64, AARCH64 and ARMv7) is available on the 'Packages' section of this repository.
+The client python script to upload files is available in the 'Releases' section.

 ### Server

 It's a Go application but it's tailor-made to be configured and installed via Docker.